sebastiannicolajsen/aitomics/README.md

 import { Response } from 'aitomics'

-// Create a response from external data const response = Response.create({
+// Create a response from external data const response = Response.create(
   output: "Some data from external source",
-  input: "Original input",
+  input: "Original input", // important to ensure is correct, as we cannot compare responses with different inputs.
-  generator: "CUSTOM"  // or "INPUT", "PROGRAMMATIC" })
+)

 // The response will have the same structure as those created by callers console.log(response.output) // "Some data from external source"